Bismuthinidene

 Bismuthinidenes are a class of organobismuth compounds, analogous to carbenes.
 These compounds have the general form R-Bi, with two lone pairs of electrons on the central bismuth(I) atom.
 Due to the unusually low valency and oxidation state of +1, most bismuthinidenes are reactive and unstable, though in recent decades, both transition metals and polydentate chelating Lewis base ligands have been employed to stabilize the low-valent bismuth(I) center through steric protection and π donation either in solution or in crystal structures.
 Lewis base-stabilized bismuthinidenes adopt a singlet ground state with an inert lone pair of electrons in the 6s orbital.
 A second lone pair in a 6p orbital and a single empty 6p orbital make Lewis base-stabilized bismuthinidenes ambiphilic.
+Recently, a triplet bismuthinidene is reported by Cornella et al.

+The comparatively large covalent radius of bismuth results in weaker bonds between bismuth and other elements.

 Synthesis

 Transition metal-stabilized bismuthinidene

 The earliest examples of bismuthinidene complexes used transition metal chemistry to stabilize the Bi(I) center.
-These methods generally leveraged the ability of simple bismuth(I) halides or methylbismuth to ligate to tungsten, manganese, and chromium carbonyl complexes.
+These methods generally use simple bismuth(I) halides or methylbismuth to ligate to tungsten, manganese, and chromium carbonyl complexes.
 These complexes were occasionally found to oligomerize, forming Bi-Bi single or double bonds to form bismuthane or bismuthene moieties.
 One of the first examples of a monomeric bismuthinidene was discovered by Balasz et al., who used R = 2-(dimethylaminomethyl)phenyl to chelate a Bi(I) center through a combination of strong C-Bi and weak N-Bi interactions.
 Although the molecule quickly formed a cyclic oligomer, upon reaction with two equivalents of tungsten pentacarbonyl, monomeric crystalline RBi[W(CO)5]2 was isolated.

-N,C,N-coordinated bismuthinidene

-Monomeric bismuthinidenes were not stabilized without the use of transition metal complexes until 2010, when Libor Dostál's research group reported the isolation of a bismuth(I) center stabilized only by the N,C,N-pincer ligand L = 2,6-bis[N-(2’,6’-dimethylphenyl)ketimino]phenyl.
-This complex was first synthesized by reacting the precursor molecule LBiIIICl2 with two equivalents of the reducing agent K[B(iBu)3H] to yield isolable crystals of stable [C6H3-2,6-(C(Me)=N-2′,6′-Me2C6H3)2]Bi.
-A slightly simpler N,C,N-coordinating ligand was soon used to create the bismuthinidene ArBi (Ar = C6H3-2,6-(CH=NtBu)2), which became widely used in later bismuthinidene studies and is occasionally referred to as "Dostál's bismuthinidene".
-In fact, many analogs of this compound have been synthesized, often replacing the imine tert-butyl groups with other bulky organic groups or replacing the two imine arms with disubstituted amine arms.